Chaplain: Labor

 Many workplace chaplains (commonly called industrial chaplains) are sponsored by labor unions, including in some cases chaplains for police and firefighters.
 The United Auto Workers Union (UAW) sponsors a chaplaincy program for all of its local unions.
 In New York City, the Electricians Union (IBEW Local 3) has affiliated Catholic, Episcopalian, Greek Orthodox and Masonic organizations with chaplains.

 Union chaplains are often viewed as advantageous as they are accountable to the employees and not corporate management.

+Ports

+In many ports, particularly in North America and Europe, there are chaplaincy organizations providing religious and welfare services to seafarers while they are in port.
+This ministry typically takes the form of going aboard ships to talk with seafarers, maintaining centers near the port with chapels, spaces for relaxation, and internet, and providing transportation to seafarers on shore leave.
+Prominent international seafarers' ministry organizations include Stella Maris, the Mission to Seafarers, the Sailors' Society, the Deutsche Seemannsmission, and the International Christian Maritime Association.

 Corporate

 Some businesses, large or small, employ chaplains for their staff or clientele.
 Services provided may include employee assistance and counseling services; wellness seminars; conflict management and mediation; leadership and management development; and trauma/serious incident response.
 In 2007, 4,000 corporate chaplains were reported to be working in the U.S., with the majority being employees of specialist chaplaincy companies such as Marketplace Chaplains USA and Corporate Chaplains of America.
-In 2014, Marketplace Chaplains USA reported employing over 2,800 chaplains in 44 states and over 960 cities.
+In 2024, Corporate Chaplains of America reported serving over 2,000 workplace locations with 400 chaplains serving over 1,000,000 employees and their family members in the United States and Canada.
+2014, Marketplace Chaplains USA reported employing over 2,800 chaplains in 44 states and over 960 cities.
 The organization added an international arm in 2006; Marketplace Chaplains International serves Canada, the U.K., Mexico and Puerto Rico.
 Capellania Empresarial provides corporate chaplaincy services in Paraguay.
 Chaplains without Borders has been providing corporate and other chaplaincy services in Australia since 2005.